 Liberal Arts Foundation

 Study in the liberal arts is the foundation for the social work major.
-During the first two years (before admission to the social work program), you should complete the general education basic communication and lower-level distribution requirements set forth for all Bethel College students in the course catalog.
+During the first two years (before admission to the social work program), you should complete the general education basic communication and lower-level distribution requirements set forth for all Bethel College students in the academic catalog.
 Upper-level general education requirements are completed in the junior or senior year.